01 June 2007 (Friday) - Fog

 03 June 2007 (Sunday) - Insomnia, Helpful Halfords, Washing...and a Birthday

-but a couple of hours is all.
-Last night I lay awake
+couple of hours, but a couple of hours is all.
+Last night I lay awake until

 The day since 5am has been rather dull.
 The day after a beer festival usually is.
 It’s now been two consecutive weekends without visiting Whelan’s – I think I’m getting withdrawal symptoms.
 I need another fix of garden ornamental stonework!!
 Instead I went round to Halfords as some git smashed the wing mirror off my car last Friday night.
 Halfords not only didn’t have the part I needed, but they refused to order one in either.
 Apparently they are moving into new premises in two months time, and ordering something I would pick up tomorrow would complicate the logistics of the move (!)